growthbook/growthbook/packages/front-end/README.md

 ## Searching and Sorting

-On our "list" pages, we typically render a table and provide searching and sorting functionality.
+Whenever we show a list of items, we typically render a table and provide searching and sorting functionality.

-The `useSearch` and `useSort` hooks make this process much simpler and remove a lot of boilerplate code.
+The `useSearch` hook makes this process much simpler and removes a lot of boilerplate code.

 ### Basic Usage